Why are Family Investment Companies (FICs) a popular investment vessel?

 • Legal advice is necessary

-Establishing an FIC involves incorporating a limited company.
+Establishing a FIC involves incorporating a limited company.
 This requires drafting and filing the necessary documents, including the Memorandum and Articles of Association, with Companies House.

-• As a FIC is based on a UK company, Companies House filing requirements apply
+• As a FIC is a UK company, Companies House filing requirements apply

 Essentially as you have set up a company, there is a lot more administration than other investment or succession funds.
 Our team can assist with these administrative tasks associated with having to run a company such as bookkeeping, accounts, payroll, VAT and tax returns.